 For the year 2025, the calculation of the DHL insurance price, for subscriptions from France, is based on a clear but rigid structure.
 The cost corresponds to 1% of the value you insure, with one fundamental point: a minimum collection amount of €12.

-Analysis: The minimum charge of €12 penalizes e-merchants with an average shopping basket of less than €1,200, making systematic insurance very costly.
+DHL's minimum insurance premium of €12 penalizes e-merchants with an average shopping basket of less than €1,200, making systematic insurance very expensive.
 For a professional shipping 100 parcels at €300 per month, the cost of DHL insurance would amount to €1,200/month, a substantial budget.

 The 3 Limits of DHL Insurance that Pros Need to Know

-While pricing is one factor, the real challenges for a professional lie elsewhere.
+While the DHL insurance rate is one factor, the real challenges for a professional lie elsewhere.
 Our analysis, based on market feedback, highlights three major sticking points.

 1. The Indemnity Period: Eternity for your cash flow